Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Discussion

 \section{Discussion}

-This study introduces the first complete analysis pipeline designed to extract mentions of Bioinformatics tools from both workflow code and paper and to identify links between them.
+This study introduces the first complete analysis pipeline designed to extract mentions of bioinformatics tools from both workflow code and papers and to identify links between them.
 Our approach is applicable across various contexts and can benefit different user types.
 For researchers preparing a manuscript, it enables verification of the consistency between the workflow implementation and its description before submission.
 For readers of the paper under review or after publication, it facilitates workflow understanding and reuse by clearly identifying the tools involved and explicitly linking their occurrences across sources.

-Returning to the example illustrated in Figure \ref{fig.graph_ab}, our method can independently extract \texttt{CircularMapper} and \texttt{circulargenerator} from the two sources and subsequently reconnects them via the Bioconda and Bioweb KB.

-In the following, we discuss each step of our pipeline, place our contributions in the context of related work, and assess the approach's environmental impact.
+Returning to the example illustrated in Figure \ref{fig.graph_ab}, our method can independently extract \texttt{CircularMapper} and \texttt{circulargenerator} from the two sources and subsequently reconnects them via Sentence-BERT.
+In the following, we discuss each step of our pipeline, place our contributions in the context of related work, and assess the approach's environmental impact in the Supplementary Data.

-\subsection{Named Entity Recognition}
+\subsection{Named entity recognition}

 In our previous work on NER \citep{sebe_ida_2025}, we explored using existing corpora to extract workflow-related information from textual descriptions.
 We evaluated the integration of Softcite \citep{du_softcite_2021} and showed that incorporating this corpus did not improve extraction performance in our setting.
-This result suggests limited transferability between generic biomedical software corpora and domain-specific Bioinformatics workflow entities.
-Therefore, we did not further evaluate additional generic software corpora relying on similar annotation principles and domain coverage, such as the large-scale corpus derived from Softcite \citep{istrate_large_2022}, FlaMBé \citep{dannenfelser-neurips-23}, and SoMeSci \citep{SoMeSci}.
+This result suggests limited transferability between generic biomedical software corpora and domain-specific bioinformatics workflow entities.
+Therefore, we did not further evaluate additional generic software corpora relying on similar annotation principles and domain coverage, such as large-scale corpora derived from \cite{istrate_large_2022}, \cite{dannenfelser-neurips-23}, or \cite{SoMeSci}.

-More broadly, prior workflow-oriented approaches either aim to reconstruct complete workflow graphs \citep{halioui_bio_extract} or operate in LLM-based (large language models) question-answering settings \citep{BioWorkflow}.
-While these approaches address higher-level workflow reconstruction or interactive querying, they do not explicitly address the span-level identification of Bioinformatics tools required as a prerequisite for entity linking.
+More broadly, prior workflow-oriented approaches focus on full workflow reconstruction \citep{halioui_bio_extract} or LLM-based (large language models) question answering \citep{BioWorkflow}.
+They address high-level reconstruction or querying, but not the span-level identification of tools needed for ER.